MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-security-policy-advisor.md

 When you turn off Security Policy Advisor, usage and threat data from your organization are no longer analyzed and no recommendations or insights will be generated.

 Admins can control the data collected from their clients using the new privacy controls supported by Office apps.
-For more details, see [Overview of privacy controls for Office 365 ProPlus](https://go.microsoft.com/fwlink/p/?linkid=2083502).
+For more details, see [Overview of privacy controls for Microsoft 365 Apps](https://go.microsoft.com/fwlink/p/?linkid=2083502).

 ## How Security Policy Advisor creates recommendations